jomo/imgur-screenshot/README.md

 Dependencies
 ----

-Most of these are pre-installed on many *nix systems
+These are often pre-installed on Linux

-* scrot
 * curl
 * grep
 * xclip
-* libnotify-bin
+* libnotify-bin (Linux only)
+* scrot (Linux only)
+* terminal-notifier (OS X only)

 OS X
 ----

+I will make the script automatically detect this when i'm not lazy.<br>
 Using this on OS X is really simple.
 You just need to make a few changes:<br>
 _(scrot and libnotify-bin are not required)_